 The Student Guild was formed in 1952 as an organisation duly recognised by the University Council, to represent the student body and to provide a central organisation for the administration of student activities.
 The Student Guild aims to advance the interests of all students at UNSW by advocating for the rights of students in the academic, social, welfare, educational, cultural and community spheres.
-It works to promote the rights of all students to an equitable and accessible quality education.
+It works to promote the rights of all students to a quality education.